box/box-python-sdk/docs/files.md

 Deletes a file, either permanently or by moving it to the trash.

-The the enterprise settings determine whether the item will be permanently deleted from Box or moved to the trash.
+The enterprise settings determine whether the item will be permanently deleted from Box or moved to the trash.

 This operation is performed by calling function `delete_file_by_id`.